Back to Articles

 )

-print(answer.answer) # Full response with in-text citations
+print(answer.answer) # Answer with inline citations

 from paperqa import Docs, Settings